SmallwoodRaine/DodgeBall/README.md

 Welcome to Dodgeballs.
 This is a very simple game, that I created to give me some experience with pygame/python.
-The point of the game is to spawn as many balls as you can without being hit by the ones that you have already previously spawned.
+The point of the game is to spawn as many balls as you can without being hit by the ones that you have previously spawned.

 Controls
   -shoot directionally with "w,a,s,d"